Posted on 07/06/2021 at 01:00 PM by Madhu Gadia

 Next time, maybe you can cook the dal in an Instant Pot.
 Since dals/beans are a staple in the Indian diet, most Indians own a pressure cooker.
 I use a pressure cooker several times a week.
-In an Instant Pot or pressure cooker, the toor dal will cook in 2-3 minute pressure.
-If cooked too long, the dal can become mushy.
+In an Instant Pot or pressure cooker, the toor dal will cook in 3-4 minute pressure.
 Give it a try.

 Here is another toor dal recipe using an Instant Pot - Dal Fry, see video

 Seasoning dals in this simple way is known as chaunk.
 Roasting spices and adding them to the dish enhances the flavor of the spices and thus the dish.
 I’m so happy that you identified the Indian seasoning process/chaunk; it is as fundamental as mise en place.
-Plus, having your masala dabba next to you will help you cook with ease.
+Plus, having your masala dabba (Indian mise en place) next to you will help you cook with ease.

 Disclaimer: "Jolie Cooks with Madhu" is an independent column.
 The views expressed are Jolie Zimmers's personal cooking experiences and do not represent any product or company.
 They are not paid or reimbursed by any third party for their viewpoints.